Home of the Tallest Redwood Trees & Smith River Recreation

 The Hiouchi Travel Guide: Find All Things To Do, Where to Stay & What to See in Hiouchi, California

-Enveloped in redwoods and brimming with adventures, you’ll discover a little destination called Hiouchi with Del Norte County, California.
+Enveloped in redwoods and brimming with adventures, you’ll discover a little destination called Hiouchi within Del Norte County, California.
 Gather your group to golf, fish, hike, eat, bike, and swim.
 The outdoors definitely outnumber people here, and it’s glorious.

 The beauty and wonder of Jedediah Smith State Park is almost unreal.
 With 10,000 acres of towering trees, crystal waters and endless recreation, you will certainly get lost in wonder.
 The park began as a modest donation by Clara Stout in 1929.
 She gave 44 acres to the Save the Redwoods League in honor of her late husband, and that has grown into the current acreage.
-Jedediah Smith State Park is home to the most old-growth redwoods per acre of all of California’s parks.
+Jedediah Smith Redwoods State Park is home to the most old-growth redwoods per acre of all of California’s parks.

 Launch your adventure in the grove that started it all, Frank D. Stout Grove.
 This easy loop is less than one mile and includes access to the aquamarine streams of the Smith River.
 Meander under a cathedral-like canopy along a rich floor of ferns.
 If you have a sunny day, plan for a late afternoon amble – that’s when the colors really glow.
 For the densest collection of redwoods, stick to the west end of the grove.
 For a floating-meets-hiking experience, float down the Smith River taking in the beauty of the sapphire water and the surrounding canyon walls dotted with unique flora and fauna only found here in Del Norte County like the Serpentine Catchfly.
 The grand finale is floating by some of the world’s tallest redwood trees then hiking into Stout Grove.
 Guided rafting, kayak, float, biking, and hiking trips with a naturalist guide are available from Redwood Rides.